eloj/lzw-eddy/README.md

 The algorithm implemented by this code was widely distributed in the old DOS days in places like [Dr.Dobbs](https://marknelson.us/posts/1989/10/01/lzw-data-compression.html) and a popular book on compression, probably due to its use in GIF.
-This resulted in it being used in [all sorts of places](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/).
+This resulted in it being used in all sorts of places.

-This code was developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.
+Specifically this was written to be [bit-compatible with Puzznic](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/) (MS-DOS).

-This code was written to be bit-compatible with Puzznic (MS-DOS).
+Code developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.

 All code is provided under the [MIT License](LICENSE).